-If the profits available to distribute as dividends are, in the Board's opinion, not sufficient to enable the Company to pay in full on the same date both dividends on the Preferred Shares and the dividends on other shares that have an equal right to dividends as the Preferred Shares, the Company is required first, to pay in full, or to set aside an amount equal to, all dividends scheduled to be paid on or before that dividend payment date on any shares with a right to dividends ranking in priority to that of the Preferred Shares; and second, to pay dividends on the Preferred Shares and any other shares ranking equally with the Preferred Shares as to participation in profits pro rata to the amount of the cash dividends scheduled to be paid to them.
-The amount scheduled to be paid will include the amount of any dividend payable on that date and any arrears on past cumulative dividends on any shares ranking equal in the right to dividends with the Preferred Shares.
+If the profits available to distribute as dividends are, in the Board's opinion, not sufficient to enable the Company to pay in full all dividends falling due, the Company is required first, to pay in full, or to set aside an amount equal to, all dividends scheduled to be paid on or before that dividend payment date on any shares with a right to dividends ranking in priority to that of the Preferred Shares.
+If in the opinion of the Board, the Company will not be in a position to pay in full the dividends on the Preferred Shares and the dividends or distributions on any Parity Securities falling due within a six-month period from any Dividend Payment Date, the Company shall either (a) not declare the dividends on the Preferred Shares and defer the payment of such dividends or distributions on any Parity Securities, or (b) pay such dividends on the Preferred Shares and the dividends or distributions on any Parity Securities pro rata to the amount of the dividends or distributions scheduled to be paid to them within the said period.
+The amount scheduled to be paid will include the amount of any dividend or distribution due and payable within the said period and any arrears on past cumulative dividends or any deferred distributions.